Polkadot-Blockchain-Academy/pba-book/content/contribute/index.md

 1. `.github/workflows/check.yml` - On any merge with `main`, the CI is tasked with checking book for any issues with format, links, and images.

 See `.github/workflows/` in this repository for more details.
-Other tasks mostly stand alone from the `cargo make` tooling suggested in development workflows at this time, but some require the `yarn` tooling to properly build and test things.
+Other tasks mostly stand alone from the `cargo make` tooling suggested in development workflows at this time, but some require the `bun` tooling to properly build and test things.